 Explanation: Hijras are biological males who reject their 'masculine' identity in due course of time to identify either as women, or "not-men", or "in-between man and woman", or "neither man nor woman".
-Hijras can be considered as the western equivalent of transgender/trans-sexual (male-to-female) persons but Hijras have a long tradition/culture and have strong social ties formalised through a ritual called "reet" (becoming a member of Hijra community).
+Hijras can be considered as the western equivalent of transgender/trans-sexual (male-to-female) persons but Hijras have a long tradition/culture and have strong social ties formalized through a ritual called "reet" (becoming a member of Hijra community).
 There are regional variations in the use of terms referred to Hijras.
 For example, Kinnars (Delhi) and Aravanis (Tamil Nadu).
 Hijras may earn through their traditional work: 'Badhai' (clapping their hands and asking for alms), blessing new-born babies, or dancing in ceremonies.
 Some proportion of Hijras engage in sex work for lack of other job opportunities, while some may be self-employed or work for non-governmental organisations.
 A significant proportion of hijras are emasculated/nirwan.

-B. "Transgender" - Consensus definition by Hijra and Transgender - Hijras communities dressers, intersex persons, and other gender-variant persons.
+B. "Transgender" - Consensus definition by Hijra and Transgender - Hijras communities

+"Transgender persons usually live or prefer to live in the gender role different to the one assigned to them at birth.
+It is an umbrella term which includes trans-sexuals, cross-dressers, intersex persons, and other gender-variant persons.
 Transgender people may or may not have undergone gender-affirmative surgeries (sex reassignment surgery) or be on hormonal therapy for gender transition".